libraab/NetPractice/README.md

 -------------
 Step 1)- Clear all the sections that you can clear.
 ![Screen Shot 2022-02-07 at 1 56 23 PM](https://user-images.githubusercontent.com/81954460/152797581-070bc051-29a9-44ca-9264-8b89b162a8be.png)
 Step 2)- Here we have a router, don't panic (it's kinda box of entrances and exits), in this level it's useless but for the next levels we're gonna have to tell what entrance and exit to take.
-For now, give to each item an IP close to A1's.
+For now, give to each item an IP close to A1 IP.

-step 3)- We can put any netmask here except over /29 (why? cause with /30 you can only afford 2 IP addresses) but let's not be greedy and let's put /29.
+step 3)- We can put any netmask here except a mask over /29 (why? cause with /30 for example you can only afford 2 IP addresses).

+The smaller the mask the larger range of IP it will give you but let's not be greedy and let's put /29.

 -------------
 * LEVEL (5)